UkDopham/IOT-Notifications/README.md

 ```
 ![login](/screenshots/Screenshot_1.jpg)

-you can now connect to the application by entering your login details.
+You can now connect to the application by entering your login details.

+You can take the following accounts to test the application

+This will redirect you to the following page

 ![contacts](/screenshots/Screenshot_2.jpg)